zpoint/CPython-Internals/Interpreter/frame/frame.md

 the **ob_size** is the sum of code->co_stacksize, code->co_nlocals, code->co_cellvars and code->co_freevars

-**code->co_stacksize**: a integer that represent the maximum amount stack space that the function will use.
+**code->co_stacksize**: an integer that represents the maximum amount stack space that the function will use.
 It's computed when the code object generated

 **code->co_nlocals**: number of local variables

 **code->co_cellvars**: a tuple containing the names of all variables in the function that are also used in a nested function

-**code->nfrees**: the names of all variables used in the function that are defined in an enclosing function scope
+**code->nfrees**: the names of all variables used in the function that is defined in an enclosing function scope

 for more information about **PyCodeObject** please refer to [What is a code object in Python?](https://www.quora.com/What-is-a-code-object-in-Python) and [code object](https://github.com/zpoint/CPython-Internals/blob/master/Interpreter/code/code.md)